carstecEtecEuroAlbino/carstec/README.md

 - [x] Lista de veículos no módulo do cliente.
 - [ ] Histórico de agendas no módulo do cliente.
 - [ ] Lista de veículos no módulo do administrador.
-- [ ] Lista de clientes no módulo do administrador.
 - [ ] Lista de agendas no módulo do administrador.
 - [ ] Lista de administradores no módulo do administrador.

 ### [Giovani Depiéri Santos](https://github.com/Maracaruja)
 - [ ] Entrada do cliente.
 - [x] Cadastro do cliente.
+- [ ] Lista de clientes no módulo do administrador.
+- [ ] Alteração do cliente no módulo do administrador.
+- [ ] Exclusão do cliente no módulo do administrador.

 ### [João Felipe Francisco Moreira](https://github.com/joaofelipe80)